miércoles, 7 de agosto de 2019

 Episodes of acute ADLA are difficult to halt, especially when lymphatic edema is without adequate compression treatment, even with the intervention of hygiene-based measures and limb elevation care.
 In the early stages of lymphedema, pitting is clear, the skin is soft, and limb elevation may assist in resolving the edema, but as the disease progresses pitting ceases, the skin hardens, and elevation does not relieve the swelling.

-including filariasis and podoconiosis, are chronic edema characterized by progressive swelling and inflammation due to lymphatic dysfunction.
-The best way to control the clinical manifestations is with compressive therapy and garments.
+All lymphedema whatever the cause or setting, including filariasis and podoconiosis, are chronic edema characterized by progressive swelling and inflammation due to lymphatic dysfunction.
+The best way to control the clinical manifestations is with lymphotherapy and compression garments.
 Daily washing of the affected limbs with soap and water and the elevation of limbs are important, but "NOT" the central component in the treatment package that this disease needs.

 On the other hand, there are select situations and certain severe infections, where antibiotic therapy must be given for a prolonged period of time, and treating the infection outweighs the potential for developing side effects and bacterial resistance.